 Refund policy for classes paid by financial aid grant

-If you withdraw from Emily Griffith and you’ve been receiving financial aid grant money, the Emily Griffith Department of Financial Aid will determine the grant portion that must be returned to the funding organization and the portion that belongs to you within 45 days.
-The Treasurer’s Office will contact you if a credit exists.
+If you withdraw from Emily Griffith and you’ve been receiving financial aid grant money, the Financial Aid office will determine the grant portion that must be returned to the funding organization and the portion that belongs to you within 45 days.
+The Treasurer’s office will contact you if a credit exists.
 You should receive that refund seven days later.

-It is possible that if you are eligible for a financial aid refund, you might still owe an outstanding balance with the Treasurer’s Office.
-(You should see the Treasurer’s Office to confirm their balance.)
-It is also possible that you will receive a financial aid refund, yet will be expected to return a portion due to enrollment status (for example, having dropped a course after receiving the refund).
+It is possible that if you are eligible for a financial aid refund, you might still owe an outstanding balance with the Treasurer’s office.
+You should see the Treasurer’s office to confirm the balance.
+It’s possible that you will receive a financial aid refund, but will still be expected to return a portion due to enrollment status (for example, having dropped a course after receiving the refund).